AMERICAN FEDERATION OF STATE, COUNTY AND MUNICIPAL EMPLOYEES (AFSCME) Revised 1/26

 9.0

 9.3.
 All employees who separate from City service for any reason except death after the probationary period shall be paid for unused, accrued vacation leave up to a maximum of two hundred and forty (240) hours.
-An employee who dies while employed by the City will be able to cash out the entire vacation bank up to 320 hours and this will be paid to the estate of the deceased employee.

 9.5.
-Employees who have accrued the maximum amount of vacation leave shall not be precluded from exceeding that amount if they have requested and been denied the use of vacation leave, provided the denial is written and the supervisor is aware that the denial would result in the loss of vacation by the employee.
+Employees who have accrued the maximum amount of vacation leave shall not be precluded from exceeding that amount if they have requested and been denied the use of vacation leave, provided the denial is written and the Supervisor is aware that the denial would result in the loss of vacation by the employee.
 Exceptions due to illness or injury shall be dealt with on a case by case basis.

 10. SICK LEAVE